fbpx Skip to main content

 It is important to seek professional advice before making decisions about your private pension in Canada, as the wrong choice could be costly.

-For example, the Overseas Pension Transfer Charge means that if you withdraw funds from a UK scheme and transfer them overseas, you could be liable for a 25% tax levy.
+For example, the Overseas Pension Transfer Charge could mean that if you withdraw funds from a UK scheme and transfer them overseas, you are liable for a 25% tax levy.

 Can I Claim a Canadian State Pension as a Citizen or Permanent Resident?

-Foreign nationals living in Canada may become eligible for the equivalent State Pension scheme domestically, called the Canadian Pension Plan (CPP).
+Foreign nationals living in Canada may become eligible for the equivalent domestic State Pension scheme, called the Canada Pension Plan (CPP).

 Criteria include having worked in Canada after age 18 and having made contributions through payroll deductions in the same way National Insurance works in the UK.
 Your eligibility will depend on how long you have worked in Canada and the social security contributions made.
 The amount payable varies based on your average income over your working life.